 As consumers cut costs, what is the trend that members of medical schemes may consider as far as their private healthcare cover is concerned?

 Comprehensive cover or medical savings do not give you a better bed in hospital

 A good starting point is to be cognisant of the fact that expensive or comprehensive medical aid benefit options will not give you a better bed in hospital.

 There are approximately 130 benefit options to choose from in the open medical scheme market in South Africa.
 It is important to do your homework properly and to make sure you get the medical aid benefit option that will provide the best cover having regard to your healthcare needs along with what you can afford.

-Whether you are on a hospital plan, or a full cover (comprehensive) medical aid benefit option, your medical scheme should fund your qualifying hospital claims in the same way.
+Whether you are on a hospital plan, or a more comprehensive medical aid benefit option with savings, your medical scheme should fund your qualifying hospital claims in the same way.